-- 626.(1) The Minister may by regulations make such provision as the Minister considers appropriate for the purposes of dealing with any effect that Gibraltar's withdrawal from the European Union may have on provisions of or made under this Act. - (2) Regulations made under subsection (1) may, in particular- - (a) amend any retained EU law; or - (b) give effect to any provision of EU law which is made at any time after exit day.
+- 626.(1) The Minister may by regulations make such provision as the Minister considers appropriate for the purposes of dealing with any effect that Gibraltar's withdrawal from the European Union may have on provisions of or made under this Act. - (2) Regulations made under subsection (1) may, in particular- - (a) amend any retained EU law; or - © Government of Gibraltar (www.gibraltarlaws.gov.gi)

+(b) give effect to any provision of EU law which is made at any time after exit day.